cll011/surface-energy-imbalance-review-code/README.md

 This archive supports anonymous peer review of the manuscript **Surface energy imbalance amplifies recent global warming**.
 It contains the analytical and plotting code used for Figs. 2-4 and Supplementary Figs. S1-S13, compact figure source data, environment specifications, data-path documentation and integrity checks.

-The archive contains no author names, affiliations, e-mail addresses, repository account names or unpublished DOI.
-Large third-party raster collections are not duplicated.
-Their providers, local analysis paths, expected file patterns and roles are documented in `data/DATA_INVENTORY.csv` and `docs/PIPELINE.md`.

 ## Frozen study design

 - Study period: 2001-2024.